When you pick a book title for your new book, do you think about its potential for online promotion and book discovery?

-Your title and short book description are going to be the two of the most vital elements in attracting online interest on perhaps hundreds of websites and platforms.
+Your title and short book description will be the two most vital elements in attracting online interest on perhaps hundreds of websites and platforms.

 So you need to get it right with the perfect title.

-Perhaps you already have a working title or one based on the main character or setting.
+Perhaps you already have a working title or a list of titles based on the main character or setting.

-You can use a free tool such as a title generator to give you a random title, which is also an excellent way to start getting title ideas.
+You can use a free tool such as a title generator to give you a random title, which is also an excellent way to get title ideas.

-But, no matter how you plan to research and choose a title, have you given any thought to these three crucial factors?
+But, no matter how you plan to research and pick a book title, have you given any thought to these three crucial factors?

 3. Will it form a pretty URL?

 If not, then I suggest you read on to help you create a title that will work for online discovery.

-If I use a simplistic example of a book called Fiesty Fiona, there are endless possibilities to exploit what can be done to dramatically increase online discovery dramatically.
+There are endless possibilities you can exploit to increase online discovery dramatically.
 You can do this by writing variations of a good title tag to use as an SEO tag.